radiantlogic-v8/documentation-new/documentation/cfs/05-deployment.md

 Security scans may report vulnerabilities if certain HTTP security headers are missing from your CFS or RTC server responses.
 These headers help protect your environment from attacks such as cross-site scripting, clickjacking, and MIME-type sniffing.
 Missing HTTP security headers (such as `X-Content-Type-Options`, `Strict-Transport-Security`, `X-Frame-Options`, and `X-XSS-Protection`) can leave your system vulnerable to a range of attacks.
 Security best practices and compliance requirements recommend setting these headers.

-## Remediation Steps

-You can configure the required headers using one of the following methods:
+You can configure required headers using one of the following methods:

 ### Option 1: IIS Manager